 The passenger door was held shut by duct tape and a rope tied to the inside handle.
 Vehicle speed was estimated by the sound of the wind blowing past our window.
 Finally, the transmission failed, putting an end to the year-long battle.
 We certainly haven’t always appreciated the humor at the time, but our low-income adventures eventually provide chuckles down the road.

-Virtue 5: gratitude –
+Virtue 5: Gratitude –

 When we are always in a state of want, we fail to appreciate what it is we already have.
 Instead of comparing yourself to those who have more, try to compare yourself to those who have less, and be grateful for the blessings that you do have.